 BEWARE: The ‘reserve’ does not reserve the flat for you.
 It does not take the flat off the market, and it does not bind the seller in any way.
 The reserve is incorrectly titled and very confusing.

 Careful!
 Agent’s Fee.
-In Spain, the seller pays the agent a % of the purchase price for their services.
-However, some agents also charge the buyer.
-So if the seller rejects your offer, the agent will keep part of your reserve deposit for their fee.
-This fee, however, is not in the property’s listed price.
-Thus, before you sign the reserve, read it carefully to see if you have to pay the agent a fee.
-If in doubt, propose a clause: “The Agent is not charging the Buyer anything in this transaction.”
+In Spain, the seller pays the agent, however, some (Tecnocasa) also charge the buyer.
+So if the seller rejects your offer, the agent might keep your deposit as their fee.
+Their fee is NOT in the listed price.
+So before you sign the reserve, read it to be sure or propose a clause: “The Agent is not charging the Buyer anything in this transaction.”
 The seller is already paying the agent 3% to 7% of the purchase price.

-Seller’s Obligation.
-The reserve has no legal effect on the seller unless it says so.
-Thus, the seller may continue showing the property and even disclose your offer to other buyers.
-It’s perfectly legal.
-To address this you must put a clause in the reserve: “Upon signing this reserve, the Seller will take the property off the market and reserve it in the Buyer’s name.”
+Block the property?
+No, the seller/agent does not have to block the property for you.
+They may continue showing the property and even use your offer to get a higher bid.
+It’s legal.
+To block the property, you must put a clause that says: “Upon signing this reserve, the Seller will take the property off the market and reserve it in the Buyer’s name.”

 Buyer’s Obligation: If the Seller accepts your offer you must buy the property or lose the deposit.
-And if they accept, they will want a 10% non-refundable deposit soon, normally within 10 days.
-Thus, be sure you have your mortgage approved before you sign the reserve.
-Mortgage applications can take time.
-You could lose your reserve deposit if you don’t pay the 10% deposit on time.
+They normally want a 10% non-refundable deposit within 7-10 days.
+Thus, you must have your money and mortgage ready before you sign the reserve.
+Mortgage approvals take time.
+If you don’t pay the 10% deposit on time, you could lose your reserve.
+You have to negotiate clauses into the reserve in case your money or mortgage is not ready.

 Right of First Refusal.
 These generally don’t exist in Spain, but you can ask: “The Agent or Seller can’t sell the property during the reserve period without offering it to me first”.
 You might have to pay a higher deposit and they might say no.